geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-tubeselect.md

 * **"created_at"** - time when the tweet was created
 * **"text"** - the text of the tweet

-The twitter JSON looks a something like this:
+The twitter JSON looks something like this:
 {% highlight json %}
 {
   "retweeted" : false,